mikeshobes718/DesktopTranscriber/README.md

 - One-click recording with live transcription updates every few seconds
 - Final transcript persisted locally with timestamps and titles
-- Automatic question detection and concise answers via OpenAI Responses API, enriched with an optional knowledge base
+- Automatic question detection and concise answers via OpenAI Responses API, enriched with an optional 25k-character knowledge base
+- Export saved transcripts to text or JSON and re-run answers with the latest knowledge
 - In-app API key management stored safely on the device (localStorage)
 - macOS bundle packaging via `@electron/packager`